idkmq/CTE-For-Monkeys/courses/course-1-Intro-Poshc2-ParrotOS/step4-nginx-ssl-setup.md

 # How to Setup SSL in Nginx

 1. First if your poshc2 is still running on port `80` we need to start a new project with using `443`
-2. Now lets add our Poshc2 ssl certs to nginx
+2. Now lets add our Poshc2 ssl certs from our project folder to nginx
     ```bash
     scp {posh.crt,posh.key} username@<ubuntu-proxy-ip>:.
     ```